Guru-Deep-Singh/AWS_Certified_Cloud_Practitioner_Practice/output_md_files/practice-exam-22.md

     - C. AWS Artifact
     - D. Amazon S3

 25. A company wants to set up a highly available workload in AWS with a disaster recovery plan that will allow the company to recover in case of a regional service interruption.
 Which configuration will meet these requirements?
+(Select Two)
     - A. Run on two Availability Zones in one AWS Region, using the additional Availability Zones in the AWS Region for the disaster recovery site.
     - B. Run on two Availability Zones in one AWS Region, using another AWS Region for the disaster recovery site.
     - C. Run on two Availability Zones in one AWS Region, using a local AWS Region for the disaster recovery site.